drjack0/iot2020-2021/sekkyone_mesh/README.md

 ### Wireless Performance

-As expected from the iot-lab docs, the measured RSSI for all the nodes is always near -91dBm, so we have not too much noise nor interference.
+As expected from the iot-lab docs, the **measured RSSI for all the nodes is always near -91dBm**, so we have **not too much noise nor interference**.

 Sometimes messages from the devices did not manage to correctly arrivate to the router and, other times, there are troubles in making the nodes reach the ipv6 address of the mqtt-sn broker.